qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/admin/index.md

   sort: ["index", "title"]
 ---

-Use these documents to populate dialy interactive "Run of Show" documents that can be shared amongst workshop administrators.
+Use these documents to populate daily interactive "Run of Show" documents that can be shared among workshop administrators.